ev3lessons/ev3lessons.github.io/coachcorner/_posts/2017-11-22-Robot-Operators.markdown

 ## Who handles the robot runs during competition?

-Teams sometimes pick best two - based on an combination of tryouts within the team and team attendace.
+Teams sometimes pick the best two - based on a combination of tryouts within the team and team attendace/effort.
 Some teams will switch to a different pairing for each run.
 Other teams will have the entire team tag in and out even within a single run.
 There is no right or wrong answer.
 Do what is best for your team.

 <img src="/images/coachcorner/RobotOperator.jpg" style="max-width: 100%" />